flintlib/flint/doc/source/ca.rst

 .. macro:: CA_FMPQ_DENREF(x)

-    Assuming that *x* holds an element of the trivial field `\mathbb{Q}`, returns a pointer to this field which can be used as an :type:`fmpq_t`, or respectively to the numerator or denominator as an :type:`fmpz_t`.
+    Assuming that *x* holds an element of the trivial field `\mathbb{Q}`, this macro returns a pointer which can be used as an :type:`fmpq_t`, or respectively to the numerator or denominator as an :type:`fmpz_t`.

 .. macro:: CA_MPOLY_Q(x)

-    Assuming that *x* holds a generic field element as data, this macro returns a pointer to this data which can be used as an :type:`fmpz_mpoly_q_t`.
+    Assuming that *x* holds a generic field element as data, this macro returns a pointer which can be used as an :type:`fmpz_mpoly_q_t`.

 .. macro:: CA_NF_ELEM(x)

-    Assuming that *x* holds an Antic number field element as data, this macro returns a pointer to this data which can be used as an :type:`nf_elem_t`.
+    Assuming that *x* holds an Antic number field element as data, this macro returns a pointer which can be used as an :type:`nf_elem_t`.

 .. function:: ca_init(ca_t x, ca_ctx_t ctx)